Post-Soviet transition in Ukraine: End of the transitional period

 In 1994, Leonid Kuchma was elected by 52% of the voters.
-He started implementing certain economic reforms paving the way for aid from the International Monetary Fund.
-However, Kuchma fails to obtain a majority in the following legislative election by parliament and had to share power with the opposition.
-The 13th legislation was issued by parliament on June 28, 1996, where a constitution was adopted and took effect immediately afterwards.
+He implemented economic reforms paving the way for aid from the International Monetary Fund.
+However, Kuchma failed to obtain a majority in the 1994 Ukrainian parliamentary election and had to share power with the opposition.
+The 13th legislation was issued by parliament on 28 June 1996, where a constitution was adopted and took effect immediately afterwards.
 The country's official name became "Ukraine" instead of "Republic of Ukraine".